zkhan96/obsidian/Usul Fiqh/Quranic words/Mufassar.md

 ## Definition
 Explained

-When something is dhahir, but the speaker gives a further elaboration on what he said.
+When something is [Dhahir](Usul%20Fiqh/Quranic%20words/Dhahir.md), but the speaker gives a further elaboration on what he said.

 ## Example
 The angels prostrated, all of them together.